jeff4/bionotes.github.io/index.md

 		* High specific heat
 		* High boiling point aka heat of vaporization
 	* When water freezes and turns into a solid, the daisy chain of randomly appearing/disappearing hydrogen bonds form into more permanent hydrogen bonds.
 These new hydrogen bonds follow from the partial delta-charges; the result is a  "hollow" crystal structure for ice which is why is less dense than liquid water.
 Each water molecule is connected to [4 other water molecules in a 3-d tetrahedral structure](https://www.youtube.com/watch?v=BxCnDJSE1ck&t=157s).

+### Review of Acids, Bases, and Buffers - p.
+33-36

+## Chapter 3: Review of Proteins, Carbohydrates, Lipids p.
+39-61

 ---
 # Notes on MIT 7.00x at EdX